franfif/castle-chess-tournament-program/README.md

 ```bash
 python3 main.py
 ```
+Make sure to comply with the [package requirements](#package-requirements).

 - You can create a new tournament, or add new players in the system.

 - Once a tournament is created, you can add players to the tournament and start round the first round.

+- Reports are available to show:
+  - All players in the system by alphabetical or ranking order
+  - All tournaments
+    - All rounds executed in the tournament, with all matches
+    - Tournament players by alphabetical or ranking order

-## Virtual environment
+## Package requirements

 Before using the application, please install all the packages as stated in [requirements.txt](requirements.txt)